On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space

-\subsection{Regularization: momentum cutoff or spacetime mollification?}
+\subsection{Regularization: Momentum Cutoff or Spacetime Mollification?}

-As discussed in the previous sections, to every solution $u\in \scH_m$ a three dimensional momentum distribution $\hat{\mathrm{E}}_0^{-1}(u)\in\scL_p^2(\bR^3,\bC^4)$ can be associated (see Definition \ref{defdistrib}).
-Similarly, restricting to the dense subspace spanned by the solutions $\scP(\,\cdot\,,f)$, also a four dimensional momentum distribution can be defined (see Definition \ref{defdistrib4}).
-These representations of the solutions allow us to better understand how the minimal length can be implementend.
+As discussed in the previous sections, to every solution $u\in \scH_m$ a three-dimensional momentum distribution $\hat{\mathrm{E}}^{-1}(u)\in\mathcal{L}_p^2(\bR^3,\bC^4)$ can be associated (see Definition \ref{defdistrib}).
+Similarly, restricting to the dense subspace spanned by the solutions $P(\,\cdot\,,f)$, also a four-dimensional momentum distribution can be defined (see Definition \ref{defdistrib4}).
+These representations of the solutions allow us to better understand how the minimal length can be implemented.

-Roughly speaking, if the spacetime dimension below the scale $\varepsilon$ is unreachable by our theory, i.e. some lower bound $\Delta x\gtrsim \varepsilon$ exists, then we may expect an upper bound in momentum space of the order $\Delta k\lesssim \varepsilon^{-1}$.
+Roughly speaking, if a lower bound $\Delta x\gtrsim \varepsilon$ exists in spacetime , then we may expect an upper bound in momentum space of the order $\Delta k\lesssim \varepsilon^{-1}$.
 This can be accomplished by introducing a cutoff in momentum space.
-More precisely, the idea is to multiply the momentum distributions by a smooth function which decays fast enough to take out - or at least weaken - the contribution made by the momenta larger than $\varepsilon^{-1}$.
-This can be carried out in both the three and four dimensional momentum spaces.
+More precisely, the idea is to multiply the momentum distributions by a smooth function which decays fast enough to take out (or at least weaken) the contribution coming from momenta larger than $\varepsilon^{-1}$.
+This can be carried out in both the three- and four-dimensional momentum spaces.